Hoetmar: History

 As far back as written records can be found, Hoetmar had belonged to the Count von Westfalen, the later Count of Arnsberg.
 In 1247 Count Conrad I of Rietberg inherited all properties north of the river Lippe, obviously Hoetmar as well.
 The first feudal lords of Hoetmar Manor became knights of Hoetmar.
 In 1449 the heiress to the manor and family of Hoetmar married Series von der Hegge.
 Through this marriage Hoetmar was transferred to the family von Ketteler, and around 1700 it was transferred again to the Count von Westerholt, who still owns Hoetmar Manor today.

 Hoetmarer farmers were subjects to various lordships, among these were the Freckhorster monastery, the Marienfelder monastery, the St Mauritz monastery in Münster, the cathedral chapter and monastery of Niessing in Münster.
 Serfdom was abolished under French in the year 1808.
 Thereafter release fees were paid by farmers to their former lords.

 Up until 1802, Hoetmar was a part of the Prince-Bishopric of Münster.
 In 1802 and 1803 the Prince-Bishopric of Münster came under Prussian rule.
 In 1806, the French under Napoleon I won control over Münsterland.
-Hoetmar and its western neighbour, Westkirchen, were joined together as one mairie or municipality.
+Hoetmar and its western neighbour, Westkirchen, were joined as one mairie or municipality.
 The Hoetmarer Mayor G.W.
 Becker was selected as Mayor of the newly formed Hoetmar-Westkirchen.
 When French rule was broken in 1813, all of Münsterland went back under Prussian rule.

 Pictured is the library of St Lambert Parish Church.
 It was originally built in 1287, but after a lightning strike around 1700 and being partially knocked down in 1960s, it was rebuilt and renovated in 1987.

-Since the early 15th century, Hoetmarer farmers had joined together in a cooperative.
+Since the early 15th century, Hoetmarer farmers had joined in a cooperative.
 Originally the Hoetmarer Commons were uncultivated land that was commonly used by the adjacent farmyard owners.
 The beneficiaries were the members of the farming co-op.
 Shares of the Commons were held by farmers in the communities of Freckenhorst, Everswinkel, Enniger and Neuwarendorf.
 Six-foot-high walls along the boundaries of the Commons marked the border to privately owned fields and pastures.
 Co-op beneficiaries closely guarded the Commons boundaries.